AntonioFasano/LookOut/source/readme.md

 The export folder path can have environment  variables, e.g. `%%USERPROFILE%\Desktop\ExportVcf`.

 The name of  the `.vcf`-files is given by the  `FileAs` field of the contacts.
 Note that, when copying contacts to `export\path`, the folder structure is not kept.
-Therefore, if the same contact is stored in different folders, you endup with duplicate files.
+Therefore, if the same contact is stored in different folders, you end-up with duplicate files.

 If a duplicate contact is found, the procedure stops exporting further contacts and skips to the next folder in the queue, if any.